 Josh specialises in dispute resolution in the fields of private client and insolvency.
 He has extensive court experience including High Court trial experience and appeals at all levels up to the Court of Appeal.
 In addition, Josh has experience of non-contentious private client matters, particularly trusts and tax.
 He provides prompt and accurate advice, recognising that clients want answers, not just options.

-Josh specialises in contentious trusts and estates, property and insolvency.
+Josh specialises in contentious trusts and estates, trust advisory work and insolvency.
 He is instructed at all stages of litigation.
 In relation to trusts and estates matters, he has experience of acting for entitled beneficiaries, disentitled and disappointed beneficaries and personal representatives.
-Josh's property work often involves trusts of land and he has experience in agricultural matters.
+Josh has advised and represented trustees, including offshore trustees.
 In insolvency cases, he usually acts on behalf of office holders, but has also acted for creditors, contributories and others with claims in company assets.